revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Collections.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-`Collections.sort()` uses Merge sort algorithm to sort the objects.
+`Collections.sort()` uses the Merge sort algorithm to sort the objects.

 </blockquote>
 </details>

 ---

-13. What will happen if we put two values ​​with the same key in Map?
+13. What will happen if we put two values with the same key in Map?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)